johndeedly/devops-linux/README.md

 - **base** (_all_): Some programs installed for ease of use, performing most of the tasks inside the terminal.
 The graphics drivers for the most common (virtual) GPUs are placed here, too.
 They are not needed for the essential basics.
 - **mirror** (_all_): Local mirrors for all supported distributions, downloading updates every couple of days for all the packages while keeping the last two or more versions accessible.
 Instead of using the official default route, we iterate over all available packages, retrieve the download urls and instead of using apt or pacman for the job we download all packages through wget, allowing to timestamp every file and force "304 Not Modified" messages.
 This method is so much faster and more efficient than the throttled and overrun rsync connections and allows for local repositories that are not officially supported by the vendor.
 - **cinnamon** (_Arch_): Install the fully configured [cinnamon](https://github.com/linuxmint/cinnamon) desktop, including graphical tools like office programs, video players, etc.
-- **kde** (_Arch_): Install the fully configured [kde plasma](https://kde.org/de/plasma-desktop/) desktop, including some default kde applications, excluding unneeded utilities like "plasma-welcome", "kongress", "kteatime" and such.
+- **kde** (_Arch, Debian, Ubuntu_): Install the fully configured [kde plasma](https://kde.org/de/plasma-desktop/) desktop, including some default kde applications, excluding unneeded utilities like "plasma-welcome", "kongress", "kteatime" and such.
 - **podman** (_Arch, Debian, Ubuntu_): A docker replacement, that is fully compatible with all commands and hubs, and the new modern way to handle containers.
 In addition, [portainer](https://www.portainer.io/) is installed for easy container management via browser.
 - **postgres** (_Arch, Debian, Ubuntu_): Install [postgres](https://www.postgresql.org/) as a container.
 - **cronicle** (_Arch, Debian, Ubuntu_): Install [cronicle](https://github.com/jhuckaby/Cronicle) as a container.